-- The TREND^q statement on non-randomized intervention trials [114]; - The STROBE^r statement for observational studies in epidemiology [519] and the corresponding explanatory document [512]; - The MOOSE^s checklist for meta-analysis of observational studies in epidemiology [483]; - The STARD statement on diagnostic studies [53] and the corresponding explanatory document [54].
+- the PRISMA statement on meta-analyses of randomized trials [369] and the corresponding explanatory document [337] - the TREND statement on non-randomized intervention trials [113] - the STROBE statement for observational studies in epidemiology [535] and the corresponding explanatory document [527] - the MOOSE checklist for meta-analysis of observational studies in epidemiology [497] - the STARD statement on diagnostic studies [51] and the corresponding explanatory document [52]

 If a publication fails to conform to these standards, this may be an indicator of an increased risk of bias of the results of the relevant study.
-Additional key publications on this issue describe fundamental aspects concerning the risk-of-bias assessment [150,216,241].
+Additional key publications on this issue describe fundamental aspects concerning the risk-of-bias assessment [150,222,248].

-Key aspects of the Institute's risk-of-bias assessment of the results of RCTs comprise:
+Key aspects of the Institute's risk-of-bias assessment of the results of RCTs comprise

-- Adequate concealment, i.e. the unforeseeability and concealment of allocation to groups (e.g. by external randomization in trials that cannot be blinded); - Blinded outcome assessment in trials where blinding of physicians and patients is not possible; - Appropriate application of the "intention-to-treat" principle.
+- adequate concealment, i.e. the unforeseeability and concealment of allocation to groups (e.g. by external randomization in trials that cannot be blinded) - blinded outcome assessment in trials where blinding of physicians and patients is not possible - appropriate application of the "intention-to-treat" (ITT) principle